Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 Tropical Sweet Potatoes with Macadamia Dukkah

-This Hawaiian-inspired pineapple guacamole balances salty, savory, and sweet flavors.
-It's the perfect appetizer for a summer party or BBQ.
+This easy pineapple guacamole balances salty, savory, and sweet flavors.
+Inspired by Hawai'i, it's the perfect appetizer for a summer party or BBQ.

 Author: